CANADA FOREST PRODUCTS

-The properties and diversity of Alberta’s softwood and hardwood species offer immense versatility, beauty and superior structural strength through a variety of lumber, engineered wood and pulp and paper products.
+The properties and diversity of Canada’s softwood and hardwood species offer immense versatility, beauty and superior structural strength through a variety of lumber, engineered wood and pulp and paper products.
 Well developed and effective transportation infrastructure delivers products to domestic and international markets.

 Effective stewardship of the 38 million hectares of Alberta’s provincially owned forest supports a modern, efficient forest products’ sector AND healthy ecosystems.
 Government regulates stringent environmental standards and sustainable forest management practices.
 Over 77% of Alberta forest lands are third-party certified under one or more of three internationally recognized standards for sustainable forest management – Forest Stewardship Council, Canadian Standards Association, and Sustainable Forest Initiative.